MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/about-office-365-identity.md

 ### Cloud-only

 With the cloud-only model, you manage your user accounts in Office 365 only.
 No on-premises servers are required; it's all handled in the cloud by Azure AD.
-You create and manage users in the Office 365 admin center or by using Windows PowerShell [PowerShell cmdlets](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-with-office-365-powershell) and identity and authentication are handled completely in the cloud by Azure AD.
+You create and manage users in the Microsoft 365 admin center or by using Windows PowerShell [PowerShell cmdlets](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-with-office-365-powershell) and identity and authentication are handled completely in the cloud by Azure AD.
 The cloud-only model is typically a good choice if:

 - You have no other on-premises user directory.